-2. The local clearing office established for the Territory under the Treaty of Peace Order (Swaziland) Proclamation 1920 for the purpose of the Treaty of Peace with Germany shall also be the local clearing office for the purpose of the Treaty of Peace with Austria and shall perform in the Territory all the functions authorized to be performed by a local clearing office under paragraph I of the Annex to Section III of Part X of the said Treaty with Austria and the provisions of the Order relating to the clearing office in the United Kingdom as modified by this Proclamation shall apply to the local clearing office for the purpose of such functions.
+2. The local clearing office established for the territory under the Treaty of Peace Order (Swaziland) Proclamation 1920, for the purpose of the Treaty of Peace with Germany shall also be the local clearing office for the purpose of the Treaty of Peace with Hungary and shall perform in the territory all the functions authorized to be performed by a local clearing office under paragraph 1 of the Annex to Section III of Part X of the said Treaty with Hungary and the provisions of the Order relating to the clearing office in the United Kingdom as modified by this Proclamation shall apply to the local clearing office for the purpose of such functions.

-3. This Proclamation may be cited for all purposes as the "Treaty of Peace (Austria) Order (Swaziland) Proclamation 1920" and shall be deemed to have come into operation on the date when the Treaty of Peace with Austria came into force that is to say on the sixteenth day of July nineteen hundred and twenty
+3. This Proclamation may be cited for all purposes as the "Treaty of Peace (Hungary) Order (Swaziland) Proclamation 1921," and shall be deemed to have come into operation on the date when the Treaty of Peace with Hungary came into force, that is to say on the 26th day of July 1921.